pact-foundation/pact-js/README.md

 If you have any `state`'s in your consumer tests that you need to validate during verification, you will need to configure your provider for Provider States.
-This means you must specify `providerStatesSetupUrl` in the `verifier` constructor and configure an extra (dynamic) API endpoint to setup provider state (`--provider-states-setup-url`) for the given test state, which sets the active pact consumer and provider state accepting two parameters: `consumer` and `state` and returns an HTTP `200` eg. `consumer=web&state=customer%20is%20logged%20in`.
+This means you must specify `providerStatesSetupUrl` in the `verifyProvider` function and configure an extra (dynamic) API endpoint to setup provider state (`--provider-states-setup-url`) for the given test state, which sets the active pact consumer and provider state accepting two parameters: `consumer` and `state` and returns an HTTP `200` eg. `consumer=web&state=customer%20is%20logged%20in`.

 See this [Provider](https://github.com/pact-foundation/pact-js/blob/master/examples/e2e/test/provider.spec.js) for a working example, or read more about [Provider States](https://docs.pact.io/documentation/provider_states.html).